mlmhworkshop/mlmh-2018/README.md

 The program committee will select the papers based on originality, presentation, and technical quality for spotlight and/or poster presentation.

+The best selected student paper will be granted with a $1,000 travel grant.
+Please send a note to indicate that you would like to be considered in your submission.

 ---------------------------------
 Organizers:
 ---------------------------------